Despite being nicknamed ‘the old continent’, Europe just never ceases to amaze.

 Your Romanian holiday will also take you across viaducts, through tunnels, and along the Arges River gorge.
 Towards the end of your epic road trip is the village of Capataneni where a sign leads you to Poenari Castle, property of Vlad the Impaler who is known to inspire the character of Dracula.
 His fortress is 1480 steps up but the view at the top is beyond spectacular.

 280 miles of breathtaking curves, twisting roads, and hairpins with views of snow-covered peaks, mountain lakes, romantic valleys, and Alpine meadows from left to right.
-Add in majestic palaces and fairy-tale castles.
+Add in some majestic palaces and fairy-tale castles.
 If this doesn’t make you jump in a car and take this journey down the Alpine Road in Germany, then we don’t know what will.
-Also known as Alpenstrasse, this road at the edge of the Bavarian Alps extending between Lindau and Berchtesgaden are characterized by expansive roads and generous speed limits.
+Also known as Alpenstrasse, this road at the edge of the Bavarian Alps extending between Lindau and Berchtesgaden is characterized by extensive roads and generous speed limits.

-A road trip that will take you around scenic Spanish towns and to neighboring France, Basque simply cannot be missed when in Europe.
+A road trip that will take you around scenic Spanish towns and to neighbouring France, Basque simply cannot be missed when in Europe.
 From rocky coastlines to gorgeous mountains, vineyards to fishing villages, and museums and Michelin-star restaurants in between, this road trip is a feast to the eyes and to the mouth.

 Drive from Madrid or Barcelona and head down south to Bilbao where you can see the Guggenheim Museum and the majestic Basilica of Begoña.
 Turn east for a pass at Pamplona, a dreamy town which is also the capital of the Kingdom of Navarre.
 Pass through the Pyrenees Mountains into France and be ready for those jaw-dropping sceneries leading you to Biarritz, a French surf town dotted with elegant promenades and luxurious hotels.

-No “best road trips in Europe” will ever be complete without this Italian dream gracing the list.
-Winding through a coastline stretch blessed with gorgeous pastel-colored villages perfectly terraced into hills, exuberant gardens, and scenic panoramas overlooking cerulean seas, one can only gasp in amazement with the beauty of Italy’s Amalfi Coast.
+No “best road trips in Europe'' will ever be complete without this Italian dream gracing the list.
+Winding through a coastline stretch blessed with gorgeous pastel-coloured villages perfectly terraced into hills, exuberant gardens, and scenic panoramas overlooking cerulean seas, one can only gasp in amazement with the beauty of Italy’s Amalfi Coast.
 No wonder this Mediterranean jewel made it to the UNESCO World Heritage site.
 Here, steep mountains dig deeper into the seas, with towns of colourful Mediterranean abodes clinging on to the cliffs, with vibrant lush forest in sight.

 Your journey through Amalfi Coast starts in Salerno, a busy port town and home to the oldest medical school in modern civilization, the Schola Medica Salernitana.
 Wind down through scenic roads to Ravelo, continue towards Amalfi, and head down to the coastal village of Positano.
 Wine breaks over majestic sea views during the trip are highly encouraged, by the way.